 Of course, the obvious question is: if diverse boards are so great, why don’t we see more of them?

 Part of the problem is the way board recruitment has traditionally been done.
 Often existing board members reach out to their personal networks and suggest people they know apply to join the organization.
 It makes sense that this would result in a fairly homogenous board – what might accurately be called an “old (often white) boys club.”

 The top reasons given for boards not adopting a written board diversity policy were a concern that the policy would “compromise the principles of meritocracy” and that it “may not result in the best candidates being selected.”

 Frankly, this is lazy at best.
 Not finding qualified women, people of colour, young people, etc. doesn’t mean they don’t exist or aren’t interested – it suggests the board isn’t interested in change and the organization is potentially stagnant (or heading there).

 Innovation requires disruption.
 Including diverse perspectives on a board can be key to introducing beneficial disruption, innovation and growth.
 But getting there means doing a bit of leg work and looking outside your usual networks and circle of friends and family.

 How can you increase diversity?

 Make a commitment to incorporating diversity and follow through.
-Create a diversity policy that can be acted upon.
+Create a diversity policy and act on it.
 This could mean implementing quotas or targets, setting term limits to allow more frequent recruitment of new people, and ensuring the nominating committee seeks out diverse talent.
 Keeping diversity top-of-mind during the recruitment process can go a long way.

 Boards can pay lip service to diversity, but if they go through the same process as they always have, nothing will actually change.
 To get new people, new approaches need to be tried.